 If you want to work on a different problem area, there are many other important areas of research open to psychologists, including positive psychology, moral psychology, improving research methodology, and more.

-Otherwise, it’s worth giving serious consideration to leaving.
-If you’ve succeeded as a software engineer, then you likely have good quantitative skills, so you could consider any of the options listed under that section from earlier.
-In particular, hedge funds that practice quant trading sometimes hire software engineers and may pay more than tech companies.
+Finally, you can consider staying in software engineering and earning to give.
+If you consider this, bear in mind that hedge funds that practice quant trading sometimes hire software engineers and may pay more than tech companies.
 So you might look into switching into this field, especially if you’re willing to move to New York.